 Any student who is active in an academic program and has earned authorship* on a paper to be submitted to the CAC can apply for an NIDCD Student Fellowship, though we will limit the number of fellowships that any single applicant can receive.
 A partial list of criteria for awarding these fellowships includes: preference to United States citizens, members of ethnic and racial minorities, first authors, doctoral (rather than lower-level) students, and authors on papers that are most highly rated by the CAC Program committee.
 Applicants also should note that nearly all NIDCD student fellows will be asked to prepare posters, regardless of their preference for presentation format.
 These posters will be presented together in a single session and will be posted together in some form on the CAC website, after the meeting.
 A small number of papers by student fellows may be selected as platform presentations to be included in the regular CAC program.
 However, students who do not want to present in the poster format, or whose co-authors do not agree to have the paper presented in this format, should not apply.

-There are two parts to the application form.
-Part 1 is a form that provides basic information and assurances.
-Part 2 asks for a brief written statement.
+There are three parts to the application.
+Part 1 demographic and other information requested as part of the regular CAC abstract submission process.
+Part 2 is a brief form that provides basic assurances from the applicant and the applicants advisor or department chair.
+Part 3 asks for a brief written statement.
 Applicants should read and complete each part carefully, and follow the instructions for submitting them.

 We look forward to receiving and reviewing your application.

 - Argye Hillis, M.D., M.S.

 - Diane Kendall, Ph.D.

 *’Earned authorship’ denotes a significant and real involvement in the genesis of the research question(s) and/or study conduct and interpretation.